 In this scenario, assume that the server has been locally backed up, the server name is TEST-SERVER with an IP address of 192.168.1.224.
 To recover this server to a virtual machine from another server DR-SERVER, perform the following procedure to modify the MSD floppy.

-To modify the MSD floppy in Windows 2000
+You can modify the MSD floppy for Windows Server 2003 file using a text editor: